alexkasema/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 A key is a number of occurrences
 A value is the list of user ids
 Print the new dictionary at the end
+## 102-concat.js
+A script that concats 2 files.
+The first argument is the file path of the first source file.
+The second argument is the file path of the second source file.
+The third argument is the file path of the destination.